O1ahmad/ansible-role-zcashd/README.md

 - dedicated service user and group used by `zcashd` for privilege separation (see [here](https://www.beyondtrust.com/blog/entry/how-separation-privilege-improves-security) for details)

 `install_type: <archive>` (**default**: archive)
-- **archive**: currently compatible with **tar** formats, installation of **Zcashd** via compressed archives results in the direct download of its component binaries, consisting of the `zcashd` blockchain service and cli software.
+- **archive**: currently compatible with **tar** formats, installation of **Zcashd** via compressed archives results in the direct download of its component binaries, consisting of the `zcashd` client and cli software.

   **note:** archived installation binaries can be obtained from the official [releases](https://github.com/zcash/zcash/releases) site or those generated from development/custom sources.

-- **source**: build *lotus network client* and *storage miner* binaries from source.
+- **source**: build *zcashd* binaries from source.
 This installation process consists of cloning the github hosted [repository](https://github.com/zcash/zcash) and building from source code using a provided build script.
 See [here](https://zcash.readthedocs.io/en/latest/rtd_pages/user_guide.html#build) for more details on building from source.

 `install_dir: </path/to/installation/dir>` (**default**: `/opt/zcashd`)
 - path on target host where the `zcashd` binaries should be extracted to.

 `archive_url: <path-or-url-to-archive>` (**default**: see `defaults/main.yml`)
 - address of a compressed **tar or zip** archive containing `zcashd` binaries.
 This method technically supports installation of any available version of `zcashd`.
-Links to official versions can be found [here](https://github.com/zcash/zcash/releases).
+Links to official versions can be found [here](https://zcash.readthedocs.io/en/latest/rtd_pages/install_binary_tarball.html).

 `archive_options: <untar-or-unzip-options>` (**default**: `[]`)
 - list of additional unarchival arguments to pass to either the `tar` or `unzip` binary at runtime for customizing how the archive is extracted to the designated installation directory.
 See [man tar](https://linux.die.net/man/1/tar) and [man unzip](https://linux.die.net/man/1/unzip) for available options to specify, respectively.